MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/install-the-sql-server-driver-for-php.md

   - A supported version of the Microsoft ODBC Driver for SQL Server
   - A Web server configured to run PHP
 - On the server:
-  - A supported version of SQL Server
+  - A supported version of SQL Server or Azure SQL Database

 ## Install the Drivers